 5 Steps to Become an Unstoppable Real Estate Investor

-If that is true, then how we should enhance on our mindset and psychology?
+If that is true, then how should we enhance on our mindset and psychology?

 Everyone has their go-to technique.
-But Tina Greenbaum, a peak performance and executive coach and a dynamic optimal performance workshop leader, has created a tried and true five step process – which has improved the mindset of business leaders, athletes, artists, and speakers over the past 30 years – for developing an unstoppable mindset.
+But Tina Greenbaum, a peak performance and executive coach and a dynamic optimal performance workshop leader, has created a tried-and-true five step process, which has improved the mindset of business leaders, athletes, artists, and speakers over the past 30 years, for developing an unstoppable mindset.

 Tina said, “Any kind of business that you’re going to invest money in, you take a risk.
 And in order to take a risk, we’re now in the unknown.
 We take what we call calculated risks, we kind of do our homework and put our money where we think that it’s going to make money for us, but the truth is we don’t know what’s actually going happen tomorrow, none of us do.
 So, when we get caught up in trying to control the future, we get into trouble.”